 The Devant de Corsage was originally worn by Queen Olga of Greece, most notably for a portrait in the early 20th century.
 The piece seems to have been an acquisition for Queen Olga, who got many glittering jewels from her Romanov relatives for her wedding in 1867.

 After her death in 1926, the Pearl and Diamond Devant de Corsage was inherited by her so, Prince George, and was worn by his wife, Princess Marie Bonaparte, an intriguing figure who was a champion of Sigmund Freud.
-It was worn at the wedding of her only daughter, Princess Eugenie, in Paris in 1938 and at the pre-wedding Ball of her nephew, Prince Phillip, at Buckingham Palace in 1947.
+It was worn at the wedding of her only daughter, Princess Eugenie, in Paris in 1938 and at the Wedding Ball of Queen Elizabeth II and Prince Philip of Greece in 1947.